pypeit/PypeIt/doc/fluxing.rst

 equation above to compute :math:`F_\lambda` from :math:`N_\lambda` and vice-versa.

-The sensitivity function script, :ref:`fluxing:pypeit_sensfunc`, produces a QA plot showing the the zeropoint fit, as shown below.
+The sensitivity function script, :ref:`pypeit_sensfunc`, produces a QA plot showing the the zeropoint fit, as shown below.
 For echelle observations this zeropoint QA is shown for each order.